Rajan Zed has criticized Coldplay's music-video featuring Beyoncé titled Hymn For The Weekend , claiming it trivializes Hinduism.

 So just to summarise the government wants film censorship to be simultaneously liberal, illiberal and controversy free.

 The official said that further announcements would be made soon.

 India's mad film censor has been sidestepped in a government study to revamp film censorship in India.
-Having faced adverse publicity over several decisions taken by the Central Board of Film Certification (CBFC) last year, the government has set up a
+Having faced adverse publicity over several decisions taken by the Central Board of Film Certification (CBFC) last year, the government has set

-committee headed by filmmaker Shyam Benegal to recommend measures to provide a holistic framework and enable those tasked with the work of certification of films to discharge their responsibilities keeping in view this framework .
+up a committee headed by filmmaker Shyam Benegal to recommend measures to provide a holistic framework and enable those tasked with the work of certification of films to discharge their responsibilities keeping in view this framework .

-The committee will include filmmaker Rakeysh Omprakash Mehra, adman Piyush Pandey, journalist and film critic Bhawana Somaaya, National Film Development Corporations's MD Nina Lath Gupta and Information and Broadcasting Ministry's Joint Secretary (Films)
+The committee will include filmmaker Rakeysh Omprakash Mehra, adman Piyush Pandey, journalist and film critic Bhawana Somaaya, National Film Development Corporations's MD Nina Lath Gupta and Information and Broadcasting Ministry's Joint Secretary

-K Sanjay Murthy.
+(Films) K Sanjay Murthy.
 It will submit its recommendations within two months.
 T he ministry said:

 During their deliberations, the committee would be expected to take note of the best practices in various parts of the world, especially where the film industry is given sufficient and adequate space for creative and aesthetic expression

-A village's 6ft-tall Muslim angel has been censored by vandals after threats that the artwork was not in
+A village's 6ft-tall Muslim angel has been censored by vandals after threats that the artwork was not in keeping with Christmas.

 Artist Penelope Walford used a store mannequin and a curtain to make the angel, which was dressed in a burqa.